AI Alliance Governance

 Intellectual Property

-Contribution of IP to an AI Alliance Affiliated Project (“Affiliated Project”) in general follows different processes, which are typically outlined in the relevant Github repository, web or other documentation associated with the project, and not the AI Alliance Core Project processes identified in this document.
-We ask the Affiliated Projects to clearly identify themselves as “Affiliated Projects” on the AI Alliance website, Github, Hugging Face, and wherever else they are listed in affiliation with AI Alliance.
+Contribution of IP to an AI Alliance Supported Project in general follows different processes, which are typically outlined in the relevant Github repository, web or other documentation associated with the project, subject to the requirements above.

-The AI Alliance has standard open source licenses that it applies depending on the type of artifact contributed to the Core Project, and a Core Project should not modify these standard licenses without exception approval by the Steering Committee or by a Work Group or Lead delegated to by the Steering Committee.
+The AI Alliance has standard open source licenses that it applies depending on the type of artifact contributed to the Managed Project, and a Managed Project should not modify these standard licenses without exception approval by the Board or its delegate(s).
 These licensees are:

 - Code: Apache 2.0; “code” refers to code, software, or other similar content written in a computer language.